LinkedIn comments and company events vs intent data: which approach gets replies?

 - Measures passive browsing behavior

-- High volume, low conversion signal
+- High volume, low conversion context

 - Monitors verified business events